guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ### Abstract
 In industry deep learning application, we need to train and deploy a small model for a specific task.
 Our dataset for the small model has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.
-To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and **constrains the relabeling task to a binary classification problem**.
+To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and constrains the relabeling task to a binary classification problem.
-In this paper, we illustrate our idea for a broad set of deep learning tasks, includes classification, sequence tagging, object detection, sequence generation, click-through rate prediction.
-The dev dataset evaluation results and human evaluation results verify our idea.

-#### Keywords
-NLP, LLM
+Our conclusion is that the method of using a large model to re-label noisy data is not very effective.
+This noisy data was identified by finding instances where the predictions of our small model and a large model either disagreed or had a large divergence.
+While it has been conclusively verified that manual re-labeling improves performance, re-labeling by the large model does not.

+For the overall workflow — which involves writing prompts for a large model to label data, then training and deploying a small model for a specific task — the best approach we've found so far is to refine the prompts based on badcases from the test dataset.

 ### 1. Introduction